flippercloud/flipper/README.md

 ### 4. Percentage of Actors

-Turn this on for a percentage of actors (think users or people).
+Turn this on for a percentage of actors (think user, member, account, group, whatever).
 Consistently on or off for this user as long as percentage increases.
-Think slow rollout of a new feature to users.
+Think slow rollout of a new feature to a percentage of things.

 ```ruby
 flipper = Flipper.new(adapter)